 Manage Your eLearning Projects

-Practical Project Management Tips for Successful eLearning Development
+eLearning Project Management Template and Tips for Successful Development

 Three Elements in Every Project

 To think about an elearning project, imagine a set of three intersecting circles labeled “people,” “tasks” and “time.”
 Where these circles meet in the middle is your elearning project.
 The combinations around the circle are the significant connections that get the project done.

 When you manage an elearning project, these are the resources you’re working with, the ones that need your clear thinking and thoughtful problem solving approaches.
 Let’s take a look at each circle now.

 A variety of roles contribute to the completion of an elearning project.
 We say “roles” because these may be filled by different people or they may be filled by just one person (and if you’re here, that may be you).
 Either way, it’s the variety that creates the necessity for management.
 Some of the roles most likely to be present in your elearning project include:

 - Project sponsor — This is the person/group that has asked for the project, usually after determining that the project will aid in achieving a business or organizational objective.
 Typically, this person is the source of the financial resources needed to complete the project.
 They also often possess the final say on questions related to the project, so smart to nurture them as a resource for getting projects through bottlenecks.